-Shared Box @RPI space is set up with a standard folder that is initially shared to co-owners.
+Shared Box @RPI space is set up with a standard folder that is initially shared with two different co-owners.
 The standard shared folder appears in the co-owners' individual Box @RPI accounts, allowing co-owners to manage it without a separate login.

 Why Should I Use Shared Box Space?

 As an employee, if your affiliation with RPI ends completely, your Box @RPI account will be deleted, and as a student, when you graduate from RPI, your Box account is converted to a personal Box account.
 In either case, that means others could lose access to information they might still need.
 Shared space is not owned by individuals so files stored in these folders don't have that risk.
 Even if all the collaborators & co-owners of the shared space leave the university, the shared space still resides in the Box @RPI contract-protected enterprise, and new co-owners can be assigned and old ones removed.

 Shared Box @RPI space is subject to the same Terms & Conditions as any other Box @RPI account.